Invesco Mortgage Capital Inc. (IVR) Reveals an Earnings Mystery

 IVR’s Market Performance

-IVR stocks went down by -2.48% for the week, with a monthly drop of -3.51% and a quarterly performance of -17.17%, while its annual performance rate touched -79.45%.
-The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 4.23% for Invesco Mortgage Capital Inc..
-The simple moving average for the period of the last 20 days is -1.22% for IVR stocks with a simple moving average of -54.22% for the last 200 days.
+IVR stocks went up by 1.08% for the week, with a monthly jump of 3.70% and a quarterly performance of -13.58%, while its annual performance rate touched -79.13%.
+The volatility ratio for the week stands at 3.08% while the volatility levels for the past 30 days are set at 3.74% for Invesco Mortgage Capital Inc..
+The simple moving average for the period of the last 20 days is 0.18% for IVR stocks with a simple moving average of -51.48% for the last 200 days.

 Analysts’ Opinion of IVR